stommazh/Vietnam-Administrative-Units/README.md

 ## English

 **Vietnamese Administrative Units Dataset (Post-2025 Reorganization)** - Standardized for cross-platform use (Web/Mobile) with integration examples.

+> 🤖 **Developer Note**: This dataset was generated with AI assistance for parsing data from a non-structured PDF file.
+While we've made every effort to ensure accuracy, please validate the data against official sources before using in production applications.
+Community contributions and error reports are highly appreciated!

 ### Features
 - **3-tier structure**: Province/City → District/County/Town/City under Province → Ward/Commune/Town.